 For I know the plans I have for you, plans to give you hope and a future – Jeremiah 29:11

 I had to learn that being broken didn’t mean I was at my end.
-It meant, that I was at a starting point for my journey and as I continued following after God, healing and wholeness begin to seep into my heart.
-Now, I no longer think the same or act the same because I was mended by the mercy and grace of God.
+It meant that I was at a starting point for my journey, and as I continued following after God, healing and wholeness begin to seep into my heart.
+Now, I no longer think the same or act the same because the mercy and grace of God mended me.

 I will not cause pain without allowing something new to be born, says the Lord. – Isaiah 66:9

-We must remember that we are not man made objects and the meaning of repair differs from God’s meaning.
-We have a God who is so powerful that when He repairs, He doesn’t use the same pieces to fix us…He takes parts of Himself to glue us back together.
+We must remember that we are not human-made objects, and the meaning of repair differs from God’s meaning.
+We have a God who is so powerful that He doesn’t use the same pieces to fix us…He takes parts of Himself to glue us back together.